310mc/https-310mc.github.io-tl/source/_posts/aquarium/epilogue.md

 {% endbubble %}

 {% bubble Kanata v2 %}
-I would definitely not *puka puka* during work… While it is a fish’s job to swim, an idol’s duty is to sing and dance.
+i would definitely not *puka puka* during work… while it is a fish’s job to swim, an idol’s duty is to sing and dance.

-But I am not tired at all, anyway.
-This is nothing compared to Ryuseitai’s performances.
+but i am not tired at all, anyway. this is nothing compared to ryuseitai’s performances.
 {% endbubble %}

 {% bubble Kaoru %}